TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection

 \subsection{Partially Manipulated Tasks}

-\textbf{Image/Video Face Swapping} transfers a source's identity onto a target face while preserving the target's original attributes, such as pose, lighting, and expression.
+\textbf{Image/Video Face Swapping} transfers the identity of a source subject onto a target face while preserving the target's original scene-consistent attributes, including pose, illumination, and expression.

-\textbf{Facial Attribute Manipulation} is the process of selectively modifying specific features or semantic attributes of a face, \eg, age, expression, hair color, or glasses, in a directed manner, while crucially preserving the person's core identity.
+\textbf{Facial Attribute Manipulation} selectively modifies specific semantic facial attributes, such as age, expression, hair color, or accessories, in a directed and controlled manner, while preserving the subject's core identity.

-\textbf{Lip-Syncing} is a task where a video is altered so that a subject's lip movements are synchronized with a new or different audio track, making it appear as if they are speaking words they did not originally say.
+\textbf{Lip Synchronization} alters the lip movements of a subject in a video to match a new or substituted audio track, producing the perceptual illusion that the subject is articulating words they did not originally utter.

-\textbf{Face Reenactment} is a technique where the facial expressions, head movements, and eye gaze from a source person (in a video) are transferred to a target person (in a static image or different video), essentially making the target mimic the source's performance across a static image or an independent video sequence.
+\textbf{Face Reenactment} transfers the facial expressions, head pose, and eye gaze of a source subject onto a target subject, effectively compelling the target to replicate the source's performance across a static image or an independent video sequence.

-\textbf{Full-Body Puppetry} is an extension of face reenactment that applies to the entire body.
-It involves transferring the full-body pose and motion from a source actor to a target subject, allowing the source to puppet the target's movements in a video.
+\textbf{Full-Body Puppetry} extends the face reenactment paradigm to the full human body, transferring the complete skeletal pose and motion dynamics of a source actor onto a target subject, thereby enabling the source to drive the target's movements throughout a video.

-\textbf{Subject-Driven Image/Video Editing} is a form of manipulation where edits are applied to a specific subject within an image or video, often guided by text prompts or example images (\eg, ``change the person's shirt to red''), while preserving the subject's identity and the rest of the scene.
+\textbf{Subject-Driven Image/Video Editing} applies targeted manipulations to a specific subject within an image or video, typically guided by textual prompts or reference images (\eg, ``change the person's shirt to red''), while preserving both the subject's identity and the surrounding scene context.

-\textbf{Voice Conversion} is an audio manipulation task that modifies a person's speech to make it sound as if it were spoken by the target person, while keeping the original linguistic content (the words and what was said) intact.
+\textbf{Voice Conversion} transforms a speaker's vocal characteristics to resemble those of a designated target speaker, while strictly preserving the original linguistic content and spoken words.